Santorini in August 2026: Peak Season Guide

 August vs September: The Alternative

-If you have any flexibility, September is August without the worst of it: same sea temperatures, still warm days (30–32°C), crowds drop noticeably after the 20th, prices fall.
-If your heart is set on high summer but you can move your dates 3 weeks later, you get 90% of the August experience with 30% fewer people.
+If there’s any flexibility in your schedule, September is August without the worst of it: same sea temperatures, still warm days hitting 30–32°C, and crowds that drop noticeably after the 20th — along with the prices.
+Shift your trip three weeks later and you get 90% of the August experience with roughly 30% fewer people breathing down your neck at the sunset spots.

-But if August is your window — embrace it fully.
-Go early, go late, go south, book everything, and the island will reward you.
+But if August is your window — own it.
+Go early, go late, go south, book everything months ahead, and Santorini will absolutely reward you for it.

 ⛵ Ready to Book?